1. Align on success metrics and owners

 - Error events or failed flows introduced by the release.

 If you see a sharp drop, pause analysis and validate instrumentation first.
 Most launch-week anomalies are tracking related, not product related.
+My take: if you are only watching one number on launch day, make it total event volume against the prior-week baseline.
+It is the fastest signal that something structural has changed.

 5. Post-launch reconciliation

 Two to three days after launch, reconcile totals in GA4, the warehouse, and any product database exports.
 Make sure the counts line up within an agreed tolerance range.
 Document any gaps and decide if the release needs a tracking patch.
+A structured GA4 exploration workspace makes this reconciliation faster — you can compare pre- and post-launch cohorts without rebuilding a new analysis from scratch.

 This is also the moment to confirm experiment tagging.
 If you ship a feature behind a flag, verify every event includes the correct experiment_id and variant.